Ghrind/idle/STORIES.md

 [X] As a player, I want to sell minerals so I can make money [ ] As a player, I want to use my money to buy items
-[ ] As a player, I want to use my ore to produce metal bars [ ] As a player, I want to use my ore metal bars to product mech chassis [ ] As a player, I want the breadth of chassis I can build to increase with my skill level
+[ ] As a player, I want to use my ore to produce metal bars [ ] As a player, I want to use my ore metal bars to produce mech chassis [ ] As a player, I want the breadth of chassis I can build to increase with my skill level